Old Sacramento in Sacramento County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1853.

 Location.
 38° 34.899′ N, 121° 30.29′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Old Sacramento.
-Marker is at the intersection of Second Street and K Street on Second Street.
+It is at the intersection of Second Street and K Street on Second Street.
 Touch for map.
 Marker is at or near this postal address: 1112 Second Street, Sacramento CA 95814, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Early Native Americans (within shouting distance of this marker); Early Explorers (within shouting distance of this marker); The Arrival of Sutter (within shouting distance of this marker); The Gold Rush Begins (within shouting distance of this marker); Sacramento’s Strategic Location (within shouting distance of this marker); The Birth of the City (within shouting distance of this marker); The Infant City (within shouting distance of this marker); The Squatters Settle In (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Early Native Americans (within shouting distance of this marker); Early Explorers (within shouting distance of this marker); The Arrival of Sutter (within shouting distance of this marker); The Gold Rush Begins (within shouting distance of this marker); Sacramentos Strategic Location (within shouting distance of this marker); The Birth of the City (within shouting distance of this marker); The Infant City (within shouting distance of this marker); The Squatters Settle In (within shouting distance of this marker).
 Touch for a list and map of all markers in Sacramento.

 More about this marker.
 Marker is to the right of the entrance.